 When you think of the history of the world it is immediately obvious that migration has always been part of the human experience.
 Different reasons have led people to embark on journeys that have taken them to foreign lands and unknown cultures, and our modern society is the byproduct of those journeys.
 The language to define those who migrate has been divided in two terms that often cause contention: you are either considered expat or immigrant and depending on the category you fall into your experience in your host country is bound to be drastically different.

-Before deciding whether you are an expat or immigrant, that is if you don’t already know in which category you fall, I think it’s important to examine what does terms mean and why, to many, they were created to benefit privileged people and make those who are less privileged continue to be on a lower level of sorts.
+Before deciding whether you are an expat or immigrant, that is if you don’t already know in which category you fall, I think it’s important to examine what those terms mean and why, to many, they were created to benefit privileged people and make those who are less privileged continue to be on a lower level of sorts.
 Are these categories classifying people due to race and class?
 Or is the politics that influence the way migrants are viewed?
 Mainly one of those, but I’d argue the others also play a role, and I’ll get into that.

 While you read this you are probably thinking that I should just go and check the dictionary to solve this dilemma, and I did!
 That’s exactly where one can be even more confused about this topic, and here is why: